Weiming ZHU

 Biography

-Weiming Zhu is an Associate Professor in Innovation and Information Management at HKU Business School.
-Weiming obtained his bachelor’s degree in Physics from HKUST and Ph.D. in Operations Management from the Robert H. Smith School of Business at University of Maryland.
-Prior to joining the University of Hong Kong, he was an Associate Professor in IESE’s Department of Production, Technology and Operations Management.
-Weiming has also been a visiting professor in the Institute for Data, Systems, and Society (IDSS) at Massachusetts Institute of Technology and Kellogg School of Management at Northwestern University.
+Professor Weiming Zhu is an Associate Professor of Innovation and Information Management at HKU Business School.
+Weiming obtained his bachelor’s degree in Physics from HKUST and his Ph.D. in Operations Management from the Robert H. Smith School of Business at the University of Maryland.
+Prior to joining the University of Hong Kong, Weiming was an Associate Professor in IESE’s Department of Production, Technology and Operations Management.
+He has also been a visiting professor in the Institute for Data, Systems, and Society (IDSS) at MIT and in the Kellogg School of Management at Northwestern University.

 Research Interest